ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: PRELIMINARIES AND SETUP

-In essence, right-rotationally invariant ensembles allow us enormous flexibility---they can simultaneously capture dependent rows and heavy-tails by allowing a rather general class of singular value distributions.
-The spectrum of right-rotationally invariant designs can essentially be arbitrary, and allowing for significant deviations from prior i.i.d. designs used to study the behavior of LOOCV and GCV in high dimensions.
-Furthermore, their universality class is extremely broad, as established in \cite{dudeja2023spectral}, capturing even challenging deterministic designs arising in compressed sensing.
-At the same time, the fact that $\bl{O}$ is Haar does add some restrictions - in particular, the designs we consider are now necessarily isotropic. \begin{lemma} Let $\bl{X} = \bl{Q}^\top \bl{DO}$ be right-rotationally invariant.
-Then $\E[\bl{X}^\top \bl{X}] = \Tr(\E[\DtD])/p \cdot \I_p$. \end{lemma}
+See \cite[Figure~1]{li2023spectrumaware} for more such examples.
+Setting (ii) has heavier tails than supported by existing GCV theory; settings (i, iii, v, vi) have sample dependence; setting (iv) has both.

-In prior analyses, the spectrum of $\bs\Sigma$ defines the problem geometry.
-We sacrifice this degree of freedom for the ability to set the spectrum $\bl{D}$ to capture distributions beyond those of i.i.d. rows.
+Right-rotationally invariant ensembles allow us enormous flexibility---they can simultaneously capture dependent rows and heavy-tails by allowing a rather general class of singular value distributions.
+The spectrum of right-rotationally invariant designs can essentially be arbitrary, and allowing for significant generalization from prior i.i.d.~designs used to study the behavior of LOOCV and GCV in high dimensions.
+Furthermore, the universality class of these designs is extremely broad, as established in \cite{dudeja2023spectral,wang2022universality}.